Oink70/Bootstrap/README.md

  - `TR` installed.
  - A running webserver to host the webpage and bootstrap files.
 For dployment on multiple webservers:
- - Passwordless ssh access to the remote webserver
+ - Passwordless ssh access to the remote webserver (SSH-key and configured in `~/.ssh/config`)
  - An account that has read/write access to the webroot of the remote server

 ## Configuration
 The `<CoinTicker>.json` must be present in the same folder as the `bootstrap` script.
+You need to  either copy and adapt the examples in the `json-examples` directory or create your own
-Configure your own `<CoinTicker>.json` and fill with the required information.
+`<CoinTicker>.json` and fill with the required information.
 The entered values are case sensitive and paths are absolute paths.
-Values in the json:
+Values in the `CoinTicker>.json`:
 ```json
 {
   "coin": "VRSC",                                                 // (Mandatory) The genarlly accepted cointicker